 For many accountants, the highest professional distinction one can earn is the designation of Certified Public Accountant (CPA).
 In addition to meeting stringent educational and ethical requirements, CPAs must also pass a series of four examinations covering: Auditing and Attestation (AUD), Business Environment and Concepts (BEC), Financial Accounting and Reporting (FAR), and Regulation (REG).
 Performance on these exams is also an important measure of success for accounting programs.

 Most Recent CPA Exam Results

-For the first time, results for 2015 test takers were reported for people who took the exam within one year of graduation.
+Beginning in 2015, results for test takers were reported for people who took the exam within one year of graduation.
 This data better represents the CPA exam preparation students receive at their respective schools.
-FSOA first-time candidates distinguished themselves by scoring an overall passing rate of 85.5% for all parts of the CPA exam attempted during 2015.
-This pass rate placed 3rd in the nation among 271 large academic institutions (defined as having at least 60 candidates) participating in the CPA exam during 2015.
-It also placed the FSOA 4th in the nation among all 821 academic institutions (defined as having at least 10 candidates) taking part in the CPA exam during 2015.
-Results for 2016 will be available on our website soon.
+FSOA first-time candidates distinguished themselves by scoring an overall passing rate of 84.6% for all parts of the CPA exam attempted during 2016.
+This pass rate placed 3rd in the nation among 284 large academic institutions (defined as having at least 60 candidates) participating in the CPA exam during 2016.
+It also placed the FSOA 7th in the nation among all 858 academic institutions (defined as having at least 10 candidates) taking part in the CPA exam during 2016.

-Rankings comparing 2015 FSOA student performance relative to the performance by students from peer academic institutions are provided in the links below.
-The links also provide similar tables comparing FSOA student performance to that of other academic institutions in Florida.
+Rankings comparing 2016 FSOA student performance relative to the performance by students from peer academic institutions are provided in the links below.
+The links also provide similar tables comparing FSOA student performance to that of other public academic institutions in Florida.